India–Ukraine relations: Position on 2022 Russian invasion of Ukraine

-India’s position on the Russo-Ukrainian war, as stated in its parliamentary responses and at the United Nations, called for an immediate cessation of hostilities and a peaceful resolution through diplomacy and direct dialogue.
+India's position on the Russo-Ukrainian war, as stated in its parliamentary responses and at the United Nations, called for an immediate cessation of hostilities and a peaceful resolution through diplomacy and direct dialogue.
 India expressed concern over the humanitarian crisis and provided assistance to civilians, while maintaining a neutral stance emphasizing respect for international law, the UN Charter, and state sovereignty.
-During the February 25, 2022 Security Council meeting, Ambassador T.S.
-Tirumurti highlighted the importance of dialogue, regretted the abandonment of diplomacy, and explained that these principles guided India’s decision to abstain from the vote condemning Russia and demanding its withdrawal.
+During the 25 February 2022 Security Council meeting, Ambassador T. S. Tirumurti highlighted the importance of dialogue, regretted the abandonment of diplomacy, and explained that these principles guided India’s decision to abstain from the vote condemning Russia and demanding its withdrawal.

 Throughout the Russian invasion of Ukraine, India abstained from voting in support of several resolutions aimed at condemning Russia's actions in Ukraine, both at the United Nations General Assembly and at the United Nations Security Council.
 India was one of three countries on the UN Security Council to abstain from voting on the resolution to condemn the 2022 Russian invasion of Ukraine, which ultimately failed due to a veto from permanent member Russia.
 India has also abstained from voting in support of resolutions demanding probe into Russia's human right violations in Ukraine and the resolution aimed at terminating Russia's membership to United Nations Human Rights Council.
 Russia, in turn, has also praised India from abstaining on resolutions aimed at Russia and termed India's position as "balanced and independent".

 The Government of India had also refused to condemn Russia's invasion of Ukraine and termed India-Russia friendship "unbreakable".
-Following the invasion of Ukraine, India doubled down on buying large amount of Russian oil at discounted price and continued placing order for Russian-made weapons.
+Following the invasion of Ukraine, India doubled down on buying large amounts of Russian oil at discounted price and continued placing orders for Russian-made weapons.
 This made Russia the 3rd largest oil supplier to India in 2022.
-In 2021, Russia was at the 17th spot, supplying only about 1 percent of India’s overall oil imports.
+In 2021, Russia was at the 17th spot, supplying only about 1 percent of India's overall oil imports.
 From April 2022 to January 2023, India's Russian import rose by 384%, mainly driven by increased import of Russian oil.
 Ukrainian Foreign Minister Dmytro Kuleba criticized India for profiting from buying cheap Russian oil.
 On 29 December 2022, following the Russian strikes against Ukrainian infrastructure, Kuleba tweeted, "There can be no ‘neutrality’ in the face of such mass war crimes.
-Pretending to be ‘neutral’ equals taking Russia’s side.".
+Pretending to be 'neutral' equals taking Russia's side."
 The Indian government has provided a significant amount of non-violent and humanitarian aid to Ukraine including essential medicines, essential medical equipment and school buses, emphasising on its de-hyphenated policy.